nickglazzard1959/gplot2/README.md

 DIMFILM lets the user define a "world coordinate system" or "user coordinates".
 These "bounds" are defined by four numbers, `xlo` to `xhi` defining a range of X coordinates, and `ylo` to `yhi` defining a range of Y coordinates.
-This coordinate system is intended to be "square" in that a unit step in X should have the same length when drawn by the output device as a unit step in Y. The output devices each have their own ranges of valid coordinates.
+This coordinate system is intended to be "square", in that a unit step in X should have the same length when drawn by the output device as a unit step in Y. The output devices each have their own ranges of valid coordinates.
 In the case of the interactive devices (GTerm and the Tektronix 4014), these ranges are fixed (not strictly